flynnduel/DREAM-TEAM---PROJECT-1/README.md

 This query shows how many records from each genre have recieved promotions
 <img width="729" alt="Screenshot 2024-10-13 at 18 41 12" src="https://github.com/user-attachments/assets/78ed185f-2484-4324-bd62-d3d2bdfccf99">

+**Why is this important for management? -**

 ### Complex 5
 This query shows the name, order date, and order ID of customers that have placed an order that has not yet been shipped.
 <img width="839" alt="Screenshot 2024-10-13 at 18 45 09" src="https://github.com/user-attachments/assets/1c96933c-63f2-40bd-83b3-64efd5767a98">

+**Why is this important for management? -**

 ### Complex 6

 This query shows the total sales by employee.
+<img width="761" alt="Screenshot 2024-10-13 at 18 48 06" src="https://github.com/user-attachments/assets/b7d04538-d018-4806-89c0-e2bf6f424fbe">

-Management can use this to track employee performance and check which employees are bringing in the most revenue.
+**Why is this important for management? -** Management can use this to track employee performance and check which employees are bringing in the most revenue.
 Management can also use this for performance reviews and increase the effectiveness of sales strategies.
-<img width="761" alt="Screenshot 2024-10-13 at 18 48 06" src="https://github.com/user-attachments/assets/b7d04538-d018-4806-89c0-e2bf6f424fbe">

 ### Simple 1
 The first query aims to identify and list all artists from the United States who have a manufacturer's suggested retail price (MSRP) of over $25

 <img width="566" alt="Screenshot 2024-10-13 at 4 04 15 PM" src="https://github.com/user-attachments/assets/c67b472e-7d06-49e2-9a04-b98221da219a">

-This query is valuable for management because it helps them monitor popular and in-demand records within the U.S. market.
+**Why is this important for management? -** This query is valuable for management because it helps them monitor popular and in-demand records within the U.S. market.
 By identifying which artists and records are commanding higher prices, management can analyze market trends and consumer demand.
 The data can also inform decisions about where to focus marketing efforts or expand availability, either domestically or internationally, to capitalize on high-demand artists and maximize revenue potential.
 Understanding these trends at a detailed level enables more strategic planning and optimized inventory management.

 ### Simple 2
 This query shows all of the promotions that were over a week long and how long they lasted each lasted.

 <img width="809" alt="Screenshot 2024-10-13 at 18 53 00" src="https://github.com/user-attachments/assets/7f516809-e2e4-496e-85be-c0e5ca3cbaa0">

+**Why is this important for management? -**

 ### Simple 3
 This query lists the number of orders, in descending order, placed in each state.